jduell12/CS467_Capstone/README.md

 3. In the terminal type `npm i` in order to download all needed dependencies
 4. In the terminal type `npm run server` to run the server with nodemon
     * any changes made will restart the server automatically
-4. b) If you don't want to have the server restart automatically type `npm start` in the terminal to start the server
+5. If you don't want to have the server restart automatically type `npm start` in the terminal to start the server
-5. To run the test files type `npm test` in the terminal
+6. To run the test files type `npm test` in the terminal

 The server will be hosted on port 5000 unless otherwise specified.
 You can change the port number by creating a .env file and setting a variable PORT to the desired port number